sandordaroczi/sandordaroczi/README.md

 ###
 👋 Hey there, Servus, Üdv!
 My name is Sándor.

-I am a Mathematics master's student at the Technical University of Munich, originally from Hungary.
+🎓 I am a Mathematics master's student at the Technical University of Munich, originally from Hungary.

 💻 I am passionate about Data Science, Machine Learning, Deep Learning, Probability Theory, Algorithm Analysis, and Mathematical Optimization.

-🔬 I have already a bit of experience with the following languages & sofware: Python, R, Java, C++, Tableau, Databricks, Git, SQL, Terraform
+🛠️ I already have experience working with the following languages & tools: Python, R, Java, Tableau, Databricks, Git, SQL, Terraform

 🌱 I want to take on any exciting opportunity to improve my skills and learn new technologies.
-Right now, my main focus is to learn about modern ML methods, Graph Neural Networks, Data Engineering, and NLP.
+Right now, my main focus is to learn about modern machine learning, deep learning, and computer vision methods, including GNNs, CNN architectures, visual computing, and NLP.

+🏸 In my free time, I like to play badminton, run, cook, read classics, and learn languages.

 <!--
 **daroczisandor/daroczisandor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.